Heidijvr/Instacart/README.md

 This was my fourth CareerFoundry task which consolidated the following new skills:

+**Who is Instacart**: Instacart is an American company that offers an online application for a grocery ordering, delivery, and pick-up service.
+**Objective**: An evaluation of the relationship between customer profiles and their respective buying patterns can assist stakeholders in developing a targeted marketing strategy to increase customer’s brand loyalty.

+An evaluation of the relationship between customer profiles and their respective buying patterns can assist stakeholders in developing a targeted marketing strategy to increase customer’s brand loyalty.

 1. Jupyter fundamentals and Python data types
    - Compare various Python libraries and what they can be used for
    - Distinguish between different data types in Python